 So, Derringer's record company decided to promote the new record by hearkening back to the original, classic version of "Hang on Sloopy" that everybody knew (and that people still know today, in fact, long after any remakes have been forgotten).

 None of the original McCoys, which had disbanded in the '60s, appear in this mid-'70s video except, of course, for Derringer himself.
 The guys in the background are probably just session musicians or, more likely, actors (if you look closely, they don't appear to be playing or singing).

 But we don't really care about them.
-The identity of the dancer is a subject of much debate and confusion.
-It now appears to be Rick Derringer's first wife, Liz.
-She moved on to become a music journalist and is still very much around.
-Oh, and so is Rick.
+The identity of the dancer was a subject of much debate and confusion for many years.
+It now is clear that it was Rick Derringer's first wife, Liz Brewer/Liz Derringer.

 All young ladies who want to know how to dance should study this video.

 One of the running themes of this blog is scenes of New York.
 The city is so big and diverse and wonderful that no amount of photographs can ever do it justice.